MicrochipTech/fpga-hls-examples/Training1/readme.md

 3. Connect the HDMI cable from the PolarFire Video Kit (J2) to your external Monitor.

-4. Refer to [DG0849](https://www.microsemi.com/document-portal/doc_download/1244036-dg0849-polarfire-fpga-4k-dual-camera-video-kit-demo-guide) for jumper settings.
+4. Refer to [AN5270 (Earlier DG0849): PolarFire FPGA Dual Camera Video Kit Demo Guide]([Download Link](https://www.microchip.com/en-us/application-notes/an5270)) for jumper settings.
 We use the default jumper settings shipped with the board.

 5. Make sure all the DIP switches (SW6) are in the ON position.

 6. Connect the AC adapter to the board and power it on (SW4).

-7. Open up FlashPro Express (FPExpress v2024.2), which you can find in the Start Menu, listed under “Microchip Libero SoC v2024.2”:
+7. Open up FlashPro Express (FPExpress v2025.1), which you can find in the Start Menu, listed under “Microchip Libero SoC v2025.1”:
 <p align="center"><img src=".//media/image9.png" /></p>

 8. Select Project and New Job Project.